The Kenosha Women’s Network meets on the second Friday of every month.

 KWN’s monthly book club, Wise Women Read, meets monthly at Blue House Books, 5915 6th Ave A, Kenosha.

-September’s Wise Women Read Meeting
+March’s Wise Women Read Meeting

 Join the Women Who Read EVERY month or just when the book sounds good to you!
 Either way, you’ll be glad you did!